Integrate Cloud Database (MySQL) using Logstash

 • Logstash Conf Comment

-In the Sample Logstash Conf file above, the "statement" is executed every 5 seconds.
+The Sample Logstash Conf file above runs the "statement" query every 5 seconds.

-The "statement" is a query that selects rows updated more recently than the update_time of the most recently searched row.
+The "statement" query selects rows that have been updated more recently than the update_time of the last queried row.

-${cdb mysql endpoint} - Change to the private domain of CDB MySQL.
+${cdb mysql endpoint} - Replace with the private domain of CDB MySQL.

-${cdb mysql database name} - Enter the account name you created in CDB MySQL.
+${cdb mysql database name} - Enter the name of the database you created in CDB MySQL.

-${cdb user name} - Enter the database name you created in CDB MySQL.
+${cdb user name} - Enter the name of the account you created in CDB MySQL.

 ${cdb mysql password} - Enter the password for the account you created in CDB MySQL.

-${ses manager node1 ip} - Enter the Search Engine Service manager node’s IP address.
+${ses manager node1 ip} - Enter the IP address of the Search Engine Service manager node.

-${ses manager node2 ip} - Enter the Search Engine Service manager node’s IP address (Do not enter if the manager node is not redundant).
+${ses manager node2 ip} - Enter the IP address of the second Search Engine Service manager node, or leave it blank if the manager nodes are not redundant.

-${userID} - For OpenSearch, the ID you entered when creating the cluster.
+${userID} - For OpenSearch, enter the user ID you set when creating the cluster.

-${password} - For OpenSearch, the password you entered when creating the cluster.
+${password} - For OpenSearch, enter the password you set when creating the cluster.

 mkdir /etc/logstash/data